etalab/plan-ogp-2015-2017/en/climate/commitment-24.md

 The COP21 French chairmanship will aim to be exemplary in listening to civil society.
 The strong mobilization of citizens and non-governmental actors (local and regional authorities, private sector, NGOs, scientists, etc.,) in the action for climate is a priority.

-Transparency on the preparation of the Conference and in its implementation is a corollary of civil society’s commitment.
+Transparency on the preparation of the Conference and in its implementation is a corollary of civil society's commitment.

 ### Context & Aim